celeritas-project/celeritas/doc/infrastructure.rst

 This project requires external dependencies to build with full functionality.
-However, any combination of these requirements can be omitted to enable limited development experimental HPC systems or personal machines with fewer available components.
+However, any combination of these requirements can be omitted to enable limited development on experimental HPC systems or personal machines with fewer available components.

 .. tabularcolumns:: lll